mhucka/mediawiki-google-spreadsheet-extension/README.md

 GoogleSpreadsheetAccess
 =======================

 A [MediaWiki](http://www.mediawiki.org) extension for accessing values in a Google Spreadsheet.
-It provides a tag you can insert into MediaWiki documents; each use of the tag can reference a cell in a Google Docs spreadsheet and return the value in that cell.
+It provides a tag you can insert into MediaWiki documents; the tag can reference a cell in a Google Docs spreadsheet and return the value in that cell.

 ----
 *Author*:       Michael Hucka (http://www.cds.caltech.edu/~mhucka)